-- a) A summary of the number of loads accepted and the number of loads rejected during the calendar year. - b) Amount of CCDD and uncontaminated soil accepted in the calendar year. - c) Amount of CCDD and uncontaminated soil expected in the next year. - d) Any modification affecting the operation of the facility.
+- a) A summary of the number of loads accepted and the number of loads rejected during the calendar year. - b) Amount of CCDD and uncontaminated soil accepted in the calendar year. - c) Amount of CCDD and uncontaminated soil expected in the next year. - de) Any modification affecting the operation of the facility.

-- e) The signature of the owner or operator, or the owner or operator's duly authorized agent as specified in Section 1100.303. - f) Annual facility map required pursuant to Section 1100.203.
+- ed) The signature of the owner or operator, or the owner or operator's duly authorized agent as specified in Section 1100.303-of this Part. - f) Annual facility map required pursuant to Section 1100.203.